Christine McVie: 2014–2022: Return to Fleetwood Mac and album with Lindsey Buckingham

 In 2013, McVie appeared on stage in Maui, Hawaii, performing with the Mick Fleetwood Blues Band, which included Mick Fleetwood and ex-Fleetwood Mac guitarist Rick Vito.
 This was her first appearance on stage in 15 years.
 Later in September, Christine McVie joined Fleetwood Mac on stage for the first time in 15 years to play "Don't Stop" at the O2 Arena in London.
 She played on two dates, and her appearance on stage was received with rapturous applause.

 On 11 January 2014, Mick Fleetwood announced during a concert in Maui that McVie would be rejoining the band, and it was officially announced two days later that she had rejoined.

-In August 2016, Mick Fleetwood said that while the band had "a huge amount of recorded music", virtually none of it featured Stevie Nicks.
+In August 2016, Mick Fleetwood said that while the band had "a huge amount of recorded music," virtually none of it featured Stevie Nicks.
 Buckingham and McVie, however, have contributed numerous songs to the new project.
 Fleetwood told Ultimate Classic Rock, "She [McVie] ... wrote up a storm ...
 She and Lindsey could probably have a mighty strong duet album if they want.
 In truth, I hope it will come to more than that.
 There really are dozens of songs.
 And they're really good.
 So we'll see."

 The collaborative studio album Lindsey Buckingham Christine McVie was released on 9 June 2017, and was preceded by the single, "In My World".
 A 38-date tour began on 21 June 2017 and ended on 16 November.

-McVie and Buckingham engaged in a 14-date North American tour from 21 June to 27 July 2017.
 Eight of the album's ten tracks were played live, with the rest of the set list consisting of Fleetwood Mac songs and Buckingham solo cuts.
 The Wallflowers opened for the band on select nights.
 In June, the band appeared on The Tonight Show Starring Jimmy Fallon to perform the album's first single, "In My World".
 Some extra North American shows were later added in August, including one in Los Angeles and another in New York City.
 Another North American leg began in October, which saw the addition of 22 more shows.

 Fleetwood Mac headlined the second night of the Classic West concert, on 16 July 2017 at Dodger Stadium in Los Angeles, and the second night of the Classic East concert at New York City's Citi Field on 30 July 2017.
 On 9 April 2018, Fleetwood Mac announced that Mike Campbell would be joining the band along with Neil Finn to replace lead guitarist Lindsey Buckingham.
 In 2019, McVie was featured in the 90-minute BBC documentary Fleetwood Mac's Songbird – Christine McVie, directed by Matt O'Casey.
+In 2022, a compilation album titled Songbird (A Solo Collection) was released.